PDF of entire Roadmap [11 MB]

 Human reproduction and raising of children to adulthood over several generations in space.

-MILESTONE 11: An Effective Asteroid Protection System
+MILESTONE 11: An Effective Asteroid Defense System

 A system capable of detecting and defending against Earth-approaching asteroids or comets built and standing by for a deflection mission on short notice.